The Benefits of Smart Thermostats for Homeowners: Saving Money with Smart Technology

 The next thing to consider about building a green home is where you are going to be building the home.
 In some states there are incentives to using energy efficient materials such as energy efficient windows and appliances.
 Another factor to take into consideration are the utility rates that you will be paying where you build your home.
 Often times co-ops have lower rates than municipalities.
 Also, large energy companies can have cheaper rates and also offer rebates on things like geothermal heat pumps.

 Planning is important in the building stages of your green home.
 You want to make sure that you have the proper amount of insulation in your home.
 It does not cost much more at this point to add more insulation than is recommended and it will save you in the future.
-Also, be aware of your eaves and overhangs.
+Also, be aware of your eaves and overhangs, and the Weather.

 If you are trying to build a green home one of the things that you need to be aware of is that the most expensive appliance in your home is typically your heating and air system.
+You will most likely be looking at a central air conditioning system instead of using Window Units.
 If you can plan ahead and put in extra insulation and plan so that you have no direct sunlight coming into your home during the day in the summer and have direct sunlight coming in during the winter your heat and air will not need to come on and off as often to keep you comfortable.

 Green appliances are also a must.
 Get the highest SEER heating and cooling system that you can afford.
 Which leads to my next recommendation.
+You may also consider installing a smart thermostat to help your HVAC system run more efficiently.
 Currently for most people it is cheaper to heat, cook and heat water with gas.
 This may vary depending on your location.
 If you can put in gas it would be to your advantage.

 Another option is out there for heating your home.
 It is called a water stove and they are becoming very popular.
 Heating your home and your water can be upwards of more than 2/3 of your power bill.
 If you have access to cheap or free wood to burn and do not mind a little elbow grease this is a very good way to heat your home and your water.